ibm-cloud-docs/watsonxdata/netezza_connector.md

 | Database name | The name of the Netezza database|
 {: caption="Table 1.
 Database details" caption-side="bottom"}

-### Connect credentials
+### Connection credentials
 {: #connect_credentials}

-To connect Presto to your Netezza database, you need the following connect credentials.
+To connect Presto to your Netezza database, you need the following connection credentials.

 | Credential | Description |
 |-------------|----------------|
 | Netezza database credentials | Use your database user ID and password.|
 {: caption="Table 12.
-Connect credentials" caption-side="bottom"}
+Connection credentials" caption-side="bottom"}

 ## Configuring Netezza connector
 {: #config_netezza}